embersight/python-TCP-chat/README.md

-# tcp-python-chat: A Chatroom Terminal Application based on TCP-IP built in python
+# tcp-python-chatroom: A Chatroom Terminal Application based on TCP-IP built in python

-This is a python network TCP chat application that contains both the server and client.
+This is a python network TCP chatroom application that contains both the server and client.

 The application runs completely on a terminal.
 The output will look weird if your terminal does not support [ANSI Escape Codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
 Popular linux terminals should all support these codes.
 From the current time of publication, Windows does not support these codes.
 We used ANSI Escape Codes to get a perfect looking terminal output.